 Validation Protocol Table 1: Mandatory Requirements Requirement Reference Conclusion Cross reference The requirements the project must meet.
 Gives reference to the legislation or agreement where the requirement is found.
-This is either acceptable based on evidence provided (OK), a Corrective Action Request (CAR) or a Clarification Request (CR) of risk or noncompliance with stated requirements.
-The CAR's and CR's are numbered and presented to the client in the Validation Report. show how the specific requirement is validated.
+This is either acceptable based on evidence provided (OK), a Corrective Action Request (CAR) or a Clarification Request (CR) of risk or non- compliance with stated requirements.
+The CAR's and CR's are numbered and presented to the client in the Validation Report.
+Used to refer to the relevant protocol questions in Table 2 to show how the specific requirement is validated.
+This is to ensure a transparent validation process.

 Validation Protocol Table 2: Requirement checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements in Table 1 are linked to checklist questions the project should meet.
 The checklist is organised in several sections.
-Each section is then further subdivided.
+Each section is then further sub- divided.
 The lowest level constitutes a checklist question.
 Gives reference to documents where the checklist question or item is found.
 Explains how conformance with the checklist question is investigated.
 Examples of means of verification are document review (DR) or interview (I).
 N/A means not applicable.
 The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
-It is further used to explain the conclusions reached.
-This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
+It is further used to explain the conclusions This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
 (See below).
-Clarification Request (CL) is used when the validation team has identified a need for further clarification.
+Clarification Request (CL) is used when the validation team has identified a need for further clarification

-Validation Protocol Table 3: Methodology checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements of the Baseline and Explains how conformance with The section is used to This is either acceptable based on evidence baseline and monitoring monitoring methodolog the checklist guestion is elaborate and discuss the provided (OK), or a Corrective Action methodologies are ies investigated. checklist Request (CAR) due to specified in this checklist.
-The checklist Examples of means of question and/or the non-compliance with the checklist question.
-(See is organised in several sections.
-Each section verification are conformance to below).
-Clarification is then further sub- document review (DR) or interview the question.
-It is further used Request (CL) is used when the validation divided.
-The lowest level constitutes a (I).
-N/A means not applicable. to explain the conclusions team has identified a need for further checklist question. applicable. reached. clarification.
+Validation Protocol Table 3: Methodology checklist Checklist Question Reference Means of verification (MoV) Comment Draft and/or Final Conclusion The various requirements of the baseline and monitoring methodologies are specified in this checklist.
+The checklist is organised in several sections.
+Each section is then further sub Baseline and monitoring methodolog ies Explains how conformance with the checklist question is investigated.
+Examples of means of verification are document review The section is used to elaborate and discuss the checklist question and/or the conformance to the question.
+It This is either acceptable based on evidence provided (OK), or a Corrective Action Request (CAR) due to non-compliance with the checklist question.
+(See below).
+Clarification Request (CL) is used divided.
+The lowest level constitutes a checklist question.
+(I).
+N/A means not applicable. to explain the conclusions reached. team has identified a need for further clarification.